This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Regularly Cleaning and Disinfecting The Enclosure

-- Spot clean any visible dirt or debris every few days
+- Spot clean waste and debris every few days to keep enclosure hygiene in check.

 Removing Waste and Uneaten Food Promptly